By Jonathan K. Driggs, Attorney at Law, P.C.

 - Write the letter directly to the employee (not to the file or some other person).
 Write the letter in a style and manner that can be easily understood by the employee.

 - Avoid making it “personal” against the employee; be factual and objective.
 The tone should be very professional and respectful.
 Avoid sarcasm, belittling comments or name-calling.
 Remember that important third parties could end up reading your letter (e.g., the unemployment office, attorneys, government investigators and juries).

 - Reference any related prior verbal warnings/discussions in the letter.

 - Always have the letter reviewed by someone else before giving it to the employee!
 Your boss, an HR manager or your legal counsel would be an appropriate choice.
 This will help ensure that the letter clearly communicates the intended message in a professional and respectful manner.

 This article should not be construed as legal advice.

 Jonathan K. Driggs is an employment law attorney with over 18 years of experience, including 3 years with the Utah Labor Commission.
-You can contact Jonathan at www.jdriggslaw.com for any employment law consulting needs you may have.
+Contact Jonathan for any employment law consulting you may need at www.jdriggslaw.com

 Call an HR Attorney as often as you need, for a low, fixed monthly fee!
 In partnership with Payroll Experts, Jonathan is offering his “HR Legal Compliance Service” to Payroll Experts clients at discounted rates.
 For a low, fixed monthly fee, you can call Jonathan as often as you need to get answers to your HR legal compliance and employee relations questions.
 Get rid of the attorney’s ticking clock!
 For more information, please contact Payroll Experts at (801) 221-3732 and ask about the “HR Legal Compliance Service.”